 As community foundations gained popularity and actively began to fundraise to grow their endowments, and because of challenge grant and program partnership opportunities with national foundations, some United Ways felt their local community foundations were stepping into their long claimed area of annual giving.

-As a result of the Michigan initiatives, every individual, donor, and nonprofit organization in Michigan now has access to a community foundation.
-There are a variety of organizational models working to assure this access (partnerships, regional foundations, umbrella organizations) and many creative paths to reach the goal to increase and improve philanthropy in communities.
+As a result of these initiatives, every individual, donor, and nonprofit organization in Michigan now has access to a community foundation.
+There are a variety of organizational models that provide access –partnerships, regional foundations, umbrella organizations– and several creative paths for reaching the goal to increase and improve philanthropy in communities.

-There are also a variety of technical assistance tools and strategies that were developed in Michigan.
-These organizational development tools were created as a result of working deeply in partnership at the community level to solve problems to accomplish a common goal that serves the whole state.
+There are also a variety of technical assistance tools and strategies developed in Michigan, that were created as a result of working in partnership at the community level.

-Finally, the following efforts have assisted the national field of community foundation philanthropy:
+Finally, the following efforts assisted community foundation philanthropy at the national level:

-Historical Document: Read a document that provides a background for the Michigan Community Foundation Tax Credit from 1987.
+Historical Document: Background about the Michigan Community Foundation Tax Credit from 1987.

-While the aspirational goal and the component organizations are in place in Michigan, there is still work to be completed in reaching every community and every citizen in the state with the structures to support giving and service.
+While the aspirational goal and the component organizations are in place in Michigan, there is still work to do to reach every community and every citizen in the state with a support system for giving and service.
 Not every school has adopted the Learning to Give curriculum.
 Not every school uses service-learning as a teaching methodology.
 Not every student is involved as a volunteer, or gives a year of service to Americorps/Vista or the Peace Corps.
 Not every college and university is home to Campus Compact, nor is every community yet served by a volunteer center.

 Work remains to be done to continue the vision of creating a lifelong support system for giving and service, and to implement these systems statewide.
 This is an issue of time and resources, not of commitment to the goal.